wikimedia/pywikibot/tests/README.rst

 https://github.com/wikimedia/pywikibot , and travis tests are run and published at https://travis-ci.org/wikimedia/pywikibot/builds .
-These tests use the Wikimedia global (SUL) account 'Pywikibot-test', which has a password securely stored in .travis.yml .
+These tests use the Wikimedia global (SUL) account 'Pywikibot-test', which has a password securely stored in .travis.yml file.
 See section env:global:secure.

 Anyone can run these tests on travis-ci.org using their own github account, with code changes that have not been merged into the main repository.
 To do this:

 1. create a github and travis-ci account
 2. fork the main github repository https://github.com/wikimedia/pywikibot